 Experience the life of a local Shanghainese as you take to the streets of Old Shanghai.
 This walking tour combines residential districts, historical buildings and traditional Shanghai eats for a comprehensive overview of Old Shanghai's way of life.
-Join the locals in traditional pastimes like tai chi, visit the residence of a prominent Chinese poet and enjoy a film about Shanghai cinema’s golden age in a quaint café celebrating 1930s Shanghai.
+Join the locals in traditional pastimes like tai chi, visit the residence of a prominent Chinese poet and visit the Urban Planning Museum

 - Old Shanghai small-group walking tour